brikrey67/rails-views/readme.md

 Today, we're going to dive deeper into the why and how of "The Rails Way" for each of the major components of the MVC structure.

+  - **Models** encapsulate data, often from a database.
+  - **Controllers** handle business logic, preparing data to hand off to a particular view.
+  - **Views** manage how data is incorporated into the page displayed in the browser.

-ActiveRecord **Models** and migrations give us a systematic, iterative way to organize, store, retrieve, and modify a database.
-ActiveRecord gives us an interface (ORM) to map (or translate) our database tables to our model objects in Ruby.
+**Models** and migrations give us a systematic, iterative way to modify fields and tables in our database, using Active Record an interface to translate or map our database tables to models in Ruby.

-Whereas the models normally provide a way to encapsulate business logic and data, **Views & Controllers** are responsible for telling us what to do and how to display that data.

 ### Doc Dive (5 min)